dartlangfr/game-store-codelab/user-story-1.md

     ```
   - `build.dart` is launched after a file is saved, and displays Polymer warnings from the linter
   - `clickcounter.html` and `clickcounter.dart` is a custom element named `click-counter`
-    _Remove them or keep them as examples_
+    _We're not going to work with them, you can remove them or keep them as examples_

     ```HTML
     <polymer-element name="click-counter" attributes="count">